-To crack the code of FSHD, patients are essential.
-All the breakthroughs in FSHD have been made because patients and their family members got involved.
-We are hopeful that a treatment is within sight and your participation will move us closer to discovery.
+Every breakthrough in FSHD has been made because patients and their family members got involved.
+We believe a treatment is within sight; your participation will move us closer, faster.

 Latest Blog Posts

 Our May Women on Wellness group discussion focused on a topic that is always a big concern, fatigue.
 This is a group of women who meet monthly on Zoom and share a common bond of having FSHD.
 “We speak openly with each other, however we maintain confidentiality of who shares what, as this is a…

 Unleashing the Power of Collaboration: Achieving More for FSHD Together

 by Ken Kahtava, FSHD Society This blog post was originally published here on the Project Mercury website.
 On 11 May in Leiden, NL, the Project Mercury global task force members met for the first time to chart the path forward for achieving the…